Deep state: Philosophical and literary perspectives

-The German Enlightenment thinker Christoph Martin Wieland explored these concerns in his 1788 work The Secret of the Order of Cosmopolitans.
+Throughout history, intellectuals and writers have explored concerns related to hidden power structures operating beyond public accountability.
+The German Enlightenment thinker Christoph Martin Wieland addressed these themes in his 1788 work The Secret of the Order of Cosmopolitans.
 Wieland speculated on how secret organizations, often claiming to work in the public interest, might instead become a state within a state, subverting legitimate political institutions.

 His work reflects broader Enlightenment-era concerns about the influence of clandestine societies on governance.
 While Wieland did not advocate conspiracy theories, he critically examined the tension between secret power structures and public accountability.
+This notion remains central to modern discussions of the so-called Deep state.